alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 <br/>

 #### Defining the model
 Next, we have a method which defines a fairly typical Convolutional VAE architecture.
 The encoder is defined by chaining 3 convolutional layers, with a kernel width of 4 and 32 filters.
 The output from these layers is then flattened before being pushed to two dense layers with 256 neurons each.
-This portion of the encoder which we call `encoder_features` has two separate fully connected layers branching off it to provide us with the networks which generate the mean ($$\mu$$) and logarithmic variance (logvar) vectors.
-We use the log variance, rather than the variance, so that we can leave the `encoder_logvar` network unconstrained and not worry about how forcing the network to only produce positive values might effect the optimisation process. <br/>
+This portion of the encoder which we call `encoder_features` has two separate fully connected layers branching off it to provide us with the networks which generate the mean ($$\mu$$) and logarithmic variance ($$log\sigma^2$$) vectors.
+We use the log variance, rather than the variance, so that we can leave the `encoder_logvar` network unconstrained and not worry about how forcing the network to only produce positive values might affect the optimisation process. <br/>
 The decoder is defined to look like the transpose of the encoder where we expect the input from the latent space, $$ z $$, to have the same dimensionality of the $$\mu$$ vector produced by the encoder.
-Something key to note in the decoder is that we have defined a custom layer `Reshape` rather than using the operation <code>x -> reshape(x, (4, 4, 32, :))</code>.
-This custom layer is able to be saved and loaded using the `BSON` package while the build in `reshape` operation caused problems when I tried to forward pass a model loaded from disk.
+Something important to note in the decoder is that we have defined a custom layer `Reshape` rather than using the operation <code>x -> reshape(x, (4, 4, 32, :))</code>.
+This custom layer is able to be saved and loaded using the `BSON` package while the built-in `reshape` operation caused problems when I tried to forward pass a model loaded from disk.

 {% highlight julia %}